neo9/ingress-access-operator/README.md

 Then, create an `Ingress` with :
 * label `mutation.neo9.io/mutable: "true"`, to allow the operator to control that resource
-* annotation `mutation.neo9.io/ingress-allowed-visitors: neo9,customer` which contains the list of authorized group of CIDR (comma separated)
+* annotation `mutation.neo9.io/ingress-allowed-visitors: neo9,customer` which contains the list of authorized group of visitors (comma separated)
 ```
 apiVersion: extensions/v1beta1
 kind: Ingress